A practical guide to building an effective AI strategy

 Managing expectations for successful AI transformation

 Building a successful AI strategy that positively impacts your organization hinges on setting realistic expectations.
-AI is a powerful tool, but itโs only a tool and one that requires thoughtful adoption and ongoing management as its capabilities evolve.
+AI is a powerful tool, but it’s only a tool and one that requires thoughtful adoption and ongoing management as its capabilities evolve.

 AI will impact nearly every industry.
-Taking the time today to create an effective AI strategy is the best way to position your company to thrive tomorrow.
+Taking the time today to create an effective AI strategy roadmap is the best way to position your company to thrive tomorrow.